zendesk/maxwell/docs/docs/quickstart.md

 # Configure Mysql
 ***

-*Server Config:* Ensure your server_id is configured, and that row-based replication is turned on.
+*Server Config:* Ensure server_id is set, and that row-based replication is on.

 ```
 $ vi my.cnf